 However, it’s important to note that not all types of supplemental income are taxed at the same rate.
 For example, self-employment income, rental income, royalty income, and income from partnerships or S corporations are taxed at regular income tax rates, which vary based on your total taxable income and filing status.
 Therefore, the tax rate applied to supplemental income depends on the specific type of income and individual tax circumstances.

-What type of income is not subject to taxes?
+What type of extra income is not subject to taxes?

 As you go through your tax forms, you might come across other sources of income that you received in addition to your primary income during the year.
 Although it’s always a good idea to assume that most earnings are taxable, some are exempt from taxation.